PragmaticWebLimited/chatlio-for-wordpress/README.md

 These instructions assume you have already signed up for Chatlio and have gone through the setup here https://chatlio.com/app/#/signup

 1. Upload `chatlio.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Add your widget ID through the 'Tools > Chatlio' menu in WordPress
+3. Add your widget ID through the 'Tools > Chatlio' menu in WordPress
-1. Place `<?php do_action('chatlio'); ?>` in your templates

 == Screenshots ==
 1. Chatlio WordPress settings - setup with your widget ID